Booking, consultation, phone, contact, service, and gallery paths from public pages

 Why med spa pages need evidence

 A treatment page can look polished while the consultation button, gallery link, or booking widget fails.
-SiteLeak keeps the report grounded in public evidence instead of subjective design comments.
+SiteLeak keeps the report grounded in public findings instead of subjective design comments.

 How to use the report safely

-Use findings as a website maintenance handoff.
+Use findings as a website maintenance checklist.
 The scanner does not review medical claims, advertising rules, treatment safety, or private client workflows.

-Monitoring is useful after booking-widget updates, campaign launches, and gallery or review-script changes because those are common times for public paths to regress.
+Retesting is useful after booking-widget updates, campaign launches, and gallery or review-script changes because those are common times for public paths to break.

 Who this page is for